 Welcome new students!
 Advising is REQUIRED for new students and must be done before registering.
 How advising take place depends on your department or college.
 Below you'll find information about the how to access advising depending on your department.

-You must either contact your department or watch a registration video in your portal to gain access to the registration system.
+You must either contact your department or watch a registration video in your Student Centre to gain access to the registration system.
 For students who must watch the registration video, it is strongly recommended that you contact the department after watching the video to receive advising and additional support.

 The registration system will not permit you to register for a course that has a prerequisite if you have not completed that prerequisite.
 If a course has “permission of the Department” as a prerequisite, you must obtain authorization from the department offering that course to register for the course.

 Many courses in the Faculty of Arts & Science are reserved, in whole or in part, to students enrolled in specific programs and are not available as elective courses to non-program students.
 Please look at class capacity to see if the course has reserved seats (class schedule, click on the “section” to open a new page that has capacity information).

 Full-time students who wish to take a course overload (i.e., more than 12 credits) in the summer term must receive permission from their academic adviser and Student Academic Services in the Faculty of Arts & Science.
 The normal fall/winter course load for full-time students is 12–15 credits per term.
 To obtain permission, please fill in a Student Request form.

 General Education requirement and 24-credit rule